eProsima/Fast-DDS-docs/docs/fastddsgen/rpc_calculator_feed_app/includes/app.rst

   by calling the ``client_->filter()`` method.
 First, the client will send to the server all the input feed data values and the filter kind using the ``RpcClientWriter::write()`` method.
   Then, each result is processed in a ``Filter::execute()`` call, until the output feed is closed by the server.
-  Notice that, due to the fact that ``filter_kind_ == 2`` case is not implemented in the server side, executing this operation will cause an operation error.
+  To simplify the input parsing, the filter is fixed to be ``FilterKind::EVEN``, *i.e* the input feed is filtered to only return even numbers:

-..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/src/ClientApp.cpp
+..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/code_blocks/CalculatorClient.cpp
     :language: cpp
     :start-after: //!--FILTER
     :end-before: //!--

 ``ClientApp::set_operation()`` has also been extended to include the new operations:

-..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/src/ClientApp.cpp
+..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/code_blocks/CalculatorClient.cpp
     :language: cpp
     :start-after: //!--SET_OPERATION
     :end-before: //!--

-Finally, a minimal change is required in the ``ClientApp::run()`` method to address the feed processing
+Finally, a minimal change is required in the ``send_request()`` method to handle the feed operations:
-loop:

-..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/src/ClientApp.cpp
+..  literalinclude:: /../code/Examples/C++/RPCClientServerFeed/code_blocks/CalculatorClient.cpp
     :language: cpp
     :start-after: //!--FEED_LOOP
     :end-before: //!--